wp-plugins/gallery-master/readme.txt

 = Gallery Master Features =

-* Create any amount of albums in the gallery.
+* Create upto 3 galleries with unlimited images.
 * Add description to each album and then title & description to each image in your album.
 * Upoad any number of photos to each album in the gallery.
 * Add Single Gallery to your page or post using a shortcode.